Want to take money from your pension soon?

 - It’s not right for everyone, but consider whether consolidating all your pensions into one place might be a good idea for you.
 Find out more on our Transfer my pension page.

 - Discuss your money and your plans with your adviser if you have one.
-If you don’t but you are interested in getting one, try unbiased.co.uk or contact 1825, Standard Life’s financial planning arm*.
+If you don’t but you are interested in getting one, try unbiased.co.uk or contact 1825, Financial Planning from Standard Life*.
 Please note there’s normally a charge for financial advice.

 When can I take my money?